 Day 1 – Feed Your Starter and Make the Levain

 I only feed my sourdough starter once a day, and I don’t discard daily like some professionals recommend.
 Because of that, my starter is a bit sluggish.
-To ensure a nice, bubbly starter that’s strong enough to lift artisan bread, I feed my starter in the morning and then create a levain the night before I make my dough.
+To ensure a nice, bubbly starter that’s strong enough to lift Cold-Proof Artisan White Sourdough Bread, I feed my starter in the morning and then create a levain the night before I make my dough.

 10:30 AM – Feed Your Starter